Sermon: Why DRM Is Bad

 - Download and install the Calibre e-book management utility.
 Calibre is open-source software and costs nothing, although if you find it useful you might throw developer Kovid Goyal a few dollars.
 Calibre is available for Windows, Mac, and Linux.

 - Download Apprentice Alf’s DRM removal tools for ebooks.
 This comes as a .zip archive, so open it up and put the “DeDRM_plugin.zip” archive where you can find it.
 (You don’t need to unzip the “DeDRM_plugin.zip” file.)

 - Start up Calibre and go to Preferences -> Advanced -> Plugins.(Click images for full size.)

 - Click the “Load plugin from file” button.

 - Select the “DeDRM_plugin.zip” file you placed in step 2 and click “Open”.
 Calibre will add this plugin under its “File type plugins” list in the Preferences window.

 - Make sure your Kindle is connected to your computer as a USB device.
-If it is connected, you’ll be able to browse it like your computer’s hard drive, a flash drive, phone, or camera.
+If it is connected, you’ll be able to browse it like your computer’s hard drive.

-- If you configured the De-DRM plugin correctly (steps 3-6), Calibre will automatically strip the DRM from your Kindle books as it adds them to its library.
-This can take a while depending on how many books you're importing.
+- If you configured the De-DRM plugin correctly (steps 3-7), Calibre will automatically strip the DRM from your Kindle books as it adds them to its library.
+This can take a while, so patience is a virtue.

 - As Calibre imports your books, it copies them to your “Documents” folder under “Calibre library”.

-Back up your DRM-free .mobi and .azw3 files.
+Finally, back up your DRM-free files.
 You do back everything up, right?